lukeeey/mcpe-docs/docs/rest-api/realms/RealmInfo.md

 <br>

 ### Response
-If the specified world exists, the server will return something like this
+If the specified world exists and you are the owner, the server will return something like this
 ```json
 {
     "id": 1800696,